 UML (Unified Modeling Language) is a standardized general-purpose modeling language in the field of object-oriented software engineering.
-Software Ideas Modeler suppports all 14 kinds of UML diagrams.
-You can also use stereotypes, tagged values and documentation for each element of diagram.
-Here is the complete list of supported UML 2.x diagrams:
+Software Ideas Modeler supports all 14 kinds of UML diagrams.
+You can also use stereotypes, tagged values, and documentation for each diagram element.
+Here is the complete list of supported UML 2.5 diagrams:

 - Conversation diagram